-Pack light and smart
+Pack Light and Smart

 This may seem like a no-brainer, but you’d be surprised how often it’s the smallest things that get forgotten at home.
 Bringing along reusable water bottles eliminates the need to constantly buy single-use water bottles at gas stations and grocery stores along the way.
-Plus, it’s healthier for you as well: Plastic water bottles left in warm cars can leach dangerous chemicals into the water.
+Plus, it’s healthier for you.
+Plastic water bottles left in warm cars can leach dangerous chemicals into the water.
 So make sure that reusable bottles are at the top of your do-not-forget list!

 Make your gas last longer and take you farther by engaging cruise control while out on the highway, maintaining a steady, constant speed that will maximize your fuel consumption.
 Fewer fuel fill-ups mean fewer harmful emissions being sent out into the air.

 You’re traveling in new and unfamiliar territory.
 You have places to go, things to do.
 Trying to find a local recycling center is probably not as high on your list of priorities as going for that hike or tubing down a river with a cold beer in hand.
 But even when on the road, you should still take the time to dispose of your garbage properly and recycle things that can be recycled.
 A few minutes spent doing this means less waste in landfills.
-So take the time to separate your recyclables and look online to seek out places to recycle along your route.
+Take the time to separate your recyclables, and look online to seek out places to recycle along your route.
 And always dispose of your garbage properly.

-Once again, this one feels like a no-brainer but it bears repeating: leave each place you’re visiting better than you found it.
+Once again, this one feels like a no-brainer, but it bears repeating: Leave each place you’re visiting better than you found it.
 Always pick up after yourself and, if you encounter litter or garbage, pick it up to dispose of it properly as well.
 Follow the tenets of the Leave No Trace movement and be responsible stewards while road tripping.

 All of the above are good ways to reduce your emissions and waste during the trip, but if you truly want to go the extra mile and make your trip as sustainable as possible, you can pay to offset the emissions produced by your vehicle.
-Websites like Terrapass, MyClimate, and Mossy Earth have tools to help you calculate your emissions from a trip, and then pay a fee to have those emissions offset through restoration and conservation projects like planting native trees and investing in renewable energy initiatives.
+Websites like Terrapass, MyClimate, and Mossy Earth have tools to help you calculate your emissions from a trip and then pay a fee to have those emissions offset through restoration and conservation projects like planting native trees and investing in renewable energy initiatives.
 Offset costs are also often very reasonable, so it’s easy to factor them into a trip budget.